Bocks90/KurlyKNaturals/README.md

 ## User Stories

 Reasons why somebody may visit the website:

-* A User looking for more knowledge on how to maintain their Healthy Hair.
+* A user who has information but wants to speak to somebody
-* A User looking for a Coach
+* A User who wants to find out if the business is reliable
-* A User that is interested in purchasing organic hand made hair products from a trustful supplier.
 * A User looking for Online Videos on Hair Growth
+* A User that is interested in organic hand made hair products from a trustful supplier.
+* A user looking for a Hair Coach
+* A User looking for more information on what the business offers.
-* Previous customer looking for a new product or service
+* Previous Customer looking for a new product or service

 Reasons for a website
 * Allows people to get a clearer understanding of the business.